-RALEIGH, N.C., Oct.
-29, 2019 (GLOBE NEWSWIRE) -- First Citizens BancShares Inc. (BancShares) (FCNCA) reported strong earnings for the third quarter of 2019, according to Frank B. Holding, Jr., Chairman of the Board.
-Key results for the quarter ended September 30, 2019, are presented below:
+RALEIGH, N.C., Jan.
+28, 2020 (GLOBE NEWSWIRE) -- First Citizens BancShares Inc. (BancShares) (FCNCA) reported strong earnings for the year ended 2019, benefiting from balance sheet growth leading to strong net interest income, according to Frank B. Holding, Jr., Chairman of the Board.
+Key results for the quarter and year ended December 31, 2019, are presented below:

 |Net income (in millions)||Net income per share||Return on average assets||Return on average equity|